ankur28121982/06.-Automating-BPO-Audits/README.md

 This tool compares screenshots taken during data entry (active window) against a reference image (`image.JPG`).
 It highlights differences within a user-selected rectangle on the screen and logs these differences in a text file (`log.txt`).
 The application is designed to aid quality assurance in the BPO industry by ensuring accuracy in data entry tasks.

 ## Quick Steps to Run the Project:
+1. Save the reference image in the project directory as image.jpg
-1. Save the Python file (`window_comparator.py`) in a directory/folder.
+2. Save the Python file (`window_comparator.py`) in a directory/folder.
-2. Ensure that the required packages are installed (see Requirements).
+3. Ensure that the required packages are installed (see Requirements).
-3. Run the script to capture the active window screenshot and compare it with the reference image.
+4. Run the script to capture the active window screenshot and compare it with the reference image.
+5. Script will take you to transaction processing window
+6. Go back to script image and highlight the area where in-scope fields should fall within the rectangle
+7. Next Script will ask you for the threshold, you can keep it somewhere 400.
+Note: this parameter will allow you to amnd the sensitivity of the model, keep this number high to see only significant changes

 ## Requirements
 - Python 3.x